mrspeaker/moncroffe/README.md

 Minecraft style boxel demo... by Mr Speaker

 # bugz
+- lights need to be set to update when toggling day/night
+- there's some kind of "phantom chunk" - can walk through!
 - can add block in position currently standing
 - hit head slide down (and can get stuck in block)
 - camera looks through block when looking straight down